urgas9/tree-bracket-representation/README.md

 [![Lint Status](https://github.com/urgas9/tree-bracket-representation/workflows/Go/badge.svg)](https://github.com/urgas9/tree-bracket-representation)

-Reading and writing of a string tree bracket representation
+Reading and writing of a string tree bracket representation in multiple programming languages.

-## What does it solve
+## What is this project about?

+It is a simple hoby project, created mainly to learn new tools and languages and to be able to directly compare pros and cons of each language.
+So there will be many solutions in the repo, divided by programming languages, e.g. `java` and `go`.

-It is a simple hoby, created mainly to learn new tools and languages.
-The goal of the program is to read and write trees from a bracket string representation.
+The goal of the program is to read and write tree structure from a bracket string representation.
 Read more on the representation from this [link](https://www.geeksforgeeks.org/binary-tree-string-brackets/) but bare in mind that this library supports reading and writing of general trees as well.

 For example, the below tree: